IHTSDO/snowstorm/docs/updating-snomed-and-extensions.md

 You can tail the system log to see how this is progressing, or simply to the import endpoint - http://localhost:8080/imports/<import id>

 And that's it... rinse and repeat for the next time...

+## Rolling back changes
+Sometimes content changes are imported into a Snowstorm instance for preview, before they are part of a proper release.
+If changes of this type have been imported onto the codesystem branch they should be removed before importing the next release archive.

+Follow these steps to rollback a codesystem branch to the point of the latest release:
+- Get the codesystem to discover the latest **release branch**
+  - Use `GET /codesystems/{shortName}`.
+For example `GET /codesystems/SNOMEDCT-SE`
+  - In the response the latest **release branch** can be found under `latestVersion > branchPath`.
+For example `MAIN/SNOMEDCT-SE/2023-11-30`.
+- Get the latest **release branch** to check the branch state
+  - Use `GET /branches/{branch}`.
+For example `GET /branches/MAIN/SNOMEDCT-SE/2023-11-30`.
+  - In the response the branch `state` is shown.
+- The state of the **release branch** is dependant on the content of the **codesystem branch**.
+- If the **release branch** state is `UP_TO_DATE` that means the **codesystem branch** does not contain any changes since the latest release import and there is no need to rollback.
+- If the **release branch** state is `BEHIND` that means the **codesystem branch** contains changes since the latest release import that should be rolled back before importing a new release.

+- Rollback one commit on the **codesystem branch**:
+  - Get the **codesystem branch** using `GET /branches/{branch}`.
+For example `GET /branches/MAIN/SNOMEDCT-SE`.
+    - Make a note of the `headTimestamp`.
+For example `1701321893134`.
+  - Use the admin rollback function to revert the head commit of the **codesystem branch**
+    - Use `POST /admin/{branch}/actions/rollback-commit`, supplying the **codesystem branch** and the head timestamp.
+  - Get the **release branch**.
+If the status is `BEHIND` that means the **codesystem branch** needs rolling back further.
+Follow these steps again to rollback another commit.
+Repeat as many times as needed.

+Once the **release branch** state is `UP_TO_DATE` the codesystem is ready for upgrade.
+You probably need to import a new International Edition release and upgrade the extension before importing a new extension release.
+Steps for these are listed above.